AdobeDocs/commerce-cloud-service.en/help/user/storage/backup-and-recovery.md

 | Weeks 8 through 12  | One bi-weekly backup    |
 | Weeks 12 through 22 | One backup per month    |

-Magento creates the backup using TBD.
+Commerce creates the backup using TBD.

 ## Recover backup

 There are two ways to recover backups:

-- manual recovery
+- Manual
-- automated recovery
+- Automated